lbarry00/TabStash/README.md

  `git stash`, but for Chrome tabs.

 ## About
-TabStash is a Chrome extension intended for saving currently open Chrome tabs to be opened later.
-Inspired by the functionality of `git`'s `stash` command.
+TabStash is a lightweight Chrome extension that allows users to temporarily save their currently-opened browser tabs, to be re-opened later.

-**Why not just enable the "Continue where you left off" setting in Chrome?**

-I don't actually want my tabs to be saved *every* time.
-90% of the time, I like my homepage to be displayed when I open Chrome.
-Occasionally though, I want to be able to re-visit the tabs I had opened before, without having to open up my browser history.
+### Features
+- Save all currently open tabs in a "stash"
+    - Saves the tab URL, position in browser bar, and whether the tab is focused
+- Restore the most recently stashed tabs
+- Stash multiple sets of tabs
+- Restore a specific stash
+- Delete a stash
+- Clear all stashes

+### Why use TabStash?

+Although this functionality already exists in the "continue where you left off" feature of Chrome or with the Ctrl+Shift+T shortcut, many users want to easily restore their tabs without permanently enabling this setting.

 ### Development/Build Scripts
 - `npm start`